BiscuitNick/kenkel-backend-test-1/README.md

 # Simple Authentication Backend

-...

 - Use email & password to create account and sign in.
 - User password is hashed and stored on Mongodb database.
 - Cookie is used for authenticated state storage and persistence

-User must be authenticated to access...
+User must be authenticated to access
-/dashboard...
+/dashboard

-Unauthenticated users with be redirected to:...
+Unauthenticated users with be redirected to:
-/login...
+/login

 ## Getting Started

-...This project was bootstrapped with the create next-app
+This project was bootstrapped with the create next-app
 To run this project locally:

 First clone this project.
 From a command line run: